 When asked recently by France’s Europe 1 as to the secret to a summer smash, he said that all big hits combine a good melody, simplicity and ‘the luck factor’.
 “You need a good alignment of the planets,” as he put it.

-Earlier this month, he revealed in an interview that since COVID lockdown measures were introduced, he spent 109 days in confinement at his L’Isle-sur-la-Sorgue residence – a process that was made easier due to his in-house studio and swimming pool, the trappings of any successful musician.
+In July of last year, he revealed in an interview that since COVID lockdown measures were introduced, he spent 109 days in confinement at his L’Isle-sur-la-Sorgue residence – a process that was made easier due to his in-house studio and swimming pool, the trappings of any successful musician.

 However, things could have turned out quite differently for the now 71 year old.

 Following a stint as a session musician, the early 1970s saw Hernandez join pop-rock outfit Paris Palace Hôtel, which enjoyed moderate success in their native France, with tracks such as Ramona, Lyndia Lyndia and Back To The Boogie, on which Hernandez earned a writing credit.